frictionlessdata/pilot-ukds/README.md

 Where `oai-url` is the entry point for the OAI service, and `entries` is a collection of resources which we're interested in harvesting from UKDS, and uploading to datahub.io.

 If an entry has an `oai-id` property, this will be used to harvest dataset metadata from UKDS to populate the datapackage.

+The `views` property is a list of file paths to json files containing [view-spec](https://specs.frictionlessdata.io/views/) compatible views.